PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix4.md

 3. **Requirement**: A need or expectation that is stated, generally implied, or obligatory.

-4. **Customer Satisfaction**: The customer’s perception of the degree to which their requirements have been fulfilled.
+4. **Customer Satisfaction**: The customer's perception of the degree to which their requirements have been fulfilled.

 5. **Process**: A set of interrelated or interacting activities that use inputs to deliver an intended result.